 That’s right.
-I will be pulling my podcast from Anchor.FM and Spotify for their absolutely horrible format and posting rules.
+I will be pulling my podcast from Anchor.FM for their absolutely horrible format and posting rules.
 I will no longer be playing commercial music.
 Goodbye Ariana.
 Goodbye Post Malone.
 Hello, artist who is struggling to pay their bills and just need to get their music heard!

 Attention Indie Artists!